 Exam Application, Scheduling, and Administration

-The CSP exam is offered twice a year via computer based administration at PSI testing centers in the United States and Canada.
+The CSP exam is offered year round via computer based administration at PSI testing centers in the United States and Canada.
 For a list of testing sites, please visit the PSI website.
 Applicants are encouraged to complete the application in advance of the application deadline and exam scheduling window opening in order to have the best selection of exam appointments at the location and time of their choice.
 Once a candidate’s application has been approved and the exam scheduling window is open, candidates will receive emails from PSI regarding the scheduling process.

 SPCB complies with the Americans with Disabilities Act (ADA) by providing candidates with a qualified disability the opportunity to participate in CSP certification activities by providing reasonable accommodations that do not negatively impact examination validity.
 For more information and to access the Request for Accommodations Form, please view the handbook.